Fenugreek: benefits, dosage, contraindications

 Dermatoses ✪✪✪✪✪

-Fenugreek is also used to treat various skin conditions, including acne, hemorrhoids, and wounds, thanks to its anti-inflammatory and antinociceptive properties.
-Although controlled studies are lacking, these properties provide a strong theoretical basis for its external use in treating local inflammation.
-Commission E recognizes the external use of fenugreek in the form of a poultice for local inflammations, while the European Scientific Cooperative on Phytotherapy (ESCOP) recommends its external use for furunculosis, ulcers, and eczema.
-Meanwhile, the European Medicines Agency (EMA) classifies fenugreek as a traditional herbal medicinal product used for the symptomatic treatment of minor skin inflammations.
+Fenugreek is also used to treat various skin conditions, notably acne, hemorrhoids and wounds, thanks to its anti-inflammatory and antinociceptive properties.
+Although controlled studies are lacking, these properties provide a solid theoretical basis for its external use in treating local inflammation.
+Commission E recognizes the external use of fenugreek as a poultice for local inflammations, while the European Scientific Cooperative on Phytotherapy (ESCOP) recommends its external use for furunculosis, ulcers and eczema.
+The European Medicines Agency (EMA), for its part, classifies fenugreek as a traditional herbal medicinal product used for the symptomatic treatment of minor inflammations of the skin.

 Posologie